Jabble/tamu-rdm-workshops/modules/file-formats-and-organization.md

 In this module, we'll look at saving data and transforming data into different file formats, as well as organizing data with future accessibility in mind.
 The goal is to stay organized in order to focus on working with your data and ensure your data is stored in a way that you can easily share it with others.

 ## Digital file formats for data
 Data formats are often closely tied to data types and arrangements.
-Earlier we discussed using spreadsheets for data, and we'll continue with this example.
+Earlier we discussed using spreadsheets for data entry, and we'll continue with this example.

 Qualitative experimental data in a tabular arrangement can be saved in many formats depending on the software you chose to use.
 A few are: